How to Get Testimonials That Boost Your Online Course Sales

 Your website, social media, email campaigns – anywhere you can to help potential buyers learn more about the results you can provide.

-On your website, consider creating a dedicated testimonials page or a rotating testimonial section on your homepage.
+On your website, create a dedicated testimonials page or a rotating testimonial section on your homepage.

 In your email campaigns, sprinkle in testimonials that relate to the content of the email, adding credibility to your messages.